A night shot of Downtown Commons with bright neon signage in Sacramento

 Downtown Sacramento guide

-Coin-Op takes a classic 80s arcade and levels up with cocktails and a lengthy draft list.
-Rescue Princess Pauline from Kong, guide a frog through busy traffic, and battle Chun-Li at stand-up arcade games and pinball machines strewn throughout the subterranean space.
-There’s also a kitchen serving up pizzas, and a light-strung patio with Jenga and jumbo-sized Connect Four.
+Coin-Op takes a classic ’80s arcade and levels up with cocktails and a lengthy draft list.
+Rescue Princess Pauline from Donkey Kong, guide a frog through busy traffic and battle Chun-Li at stand-up arcade games and pinball machines strewn throughout the subterranean space.
+There’s also a kitchen serving pizzas, plus a light-strung patio with Jenga and jumbo-sized Connect Four.

 Advertising

 With a gloriously flat expanse dotted with mature shade trees, Sacramento is a joy to stroll.
-Former journalist and history instructor Jenn Kistler-McCoy shows off her adoptive city via tours that explore the city’s history, culture, and surprisingly verdant beauty.
-Choose from three informative tours—most offer walking, running, or biking options—that include filming locations for Ladybird, the award-winning film by SacTown native Greta Gerwig, plus notable Sacramento sites such as the Stat.
+Former journalist and history instructor Jenn Kistler-McCoy shows off her adoptive city via Sac Tour Company, which explores the city’s history, culture and surprisingly verdant beauty.
+Choose from multiple informative tours—most offer walking, running, or biking options—that include filming locations for Ladybird, the award-winning film by SacTown native Greta Gerwig, plus notable Sacramento sites such as the Stat.

 Advertising